samboy/MaraDNS/tools/ej/README.md

     using only B and I tags.

 PRE: Unformatted text follows; this tag is terminated by /PRE
+     Note that HTML tags are shown as is in PRE blocks; unlike HTML, tags have no meta-significance in a PRE block but are instead shown as the raw tag.
+Likewise, < and > can be in PRE blocks.

 INCLUDE "filename": Embed the listed filename as the next section of the doc